SimVascular/simvascular.github.io-archive/source/documentation/quickguide/tutorial/_create_simulation.md

 The value of the time step size is an important factor contributing to the stability, convergence, and reliability of a simulation.
 The value of the time step size depends on the size of the finite element mesh and type and values used for boundary conditions.

+A detailed discussion about solver parameters can be found in the SimVascular
+<a href="http://simvascular.github.io/docsFlowSolver.html#solverparameters">Simulation Guide / Solver Parameters</a> documentation.

 <table class="table table-bordered" style="width:100%">
   <caption> Set solver parameters </caption>
   <tr>